LinkdropHQ/linkdrop-monorepo/README.md

 - A demo dapp integrating the wallet widget - https://zrx-instant-demo.linkdrop.io/.
 It's based on ZRX Instant.
 - Web-wallet - https://demo.wallet.linkdrop.io/

-## Disclaimer
-This is a work in progress.
-Expect breaking changes.
-The code has not been audited and therefore can not be considered secure.

 ## Code structure

 **Wallet-codebase (in scope for the IDEO+CoinList hackathon):**